healixloo/hertz/index.md

 <img src="https://specials-images.forbesimg.com/imageserve/1056797512/960x0.jpg?fit=scale" >

-You can check the [Group Neri information in FLI](https://www.leibniz-fli.de/research/research-groups/neri/) to get to know the detailed intruction from our group.
+You can check the [Group Neri information in FLI](https://www.leibniz-fli.de/research/research-groups/neri/) to know detailed intruction from our group.

 ## Introduction